liamca/medical-ner-search/README.md

 At this point you will have a complete Azure Search index that includes everything needed to build a search application.

+## Building the Web App Search Demo
+Included in this repo is a sample ASP.NET MVC application that is built to work with the index you just created.
+You can find this sample in the WebMedSearch directory.
+In order to use this demo, you should only need to modify the web.config and update the SearchServiceName and SearchServiceApiKey to those of the Azure Search service you created.
+In addition, if you chose an index name other than medical-tutorial, you will also need to update the SearchServiceIndexName.
+Once completed you should be able to run the demo web app.

+Since the content uploaded is about the disease Morquio, this is a good term to try as your search.
+You should see some data coming back that shows how effective the entity extraction was, even with this small dataset.

+In addition, click where it says "Explore Graph Relationships" and play with the various options in the drop down.
+Notice once again, even through their are only a few documents it shows some interesting correlations.
+You can double click on the nodes if you want to drill into them.
+After this, you can go back to the document search and it will show the documents that correlate to this updated search selection.

+## I want to Learn More
+If you are interested in learning more about how to leverage Cognitive Search for your purposes or even if you want to do something similar over a non-medical set of content, feel free to reach out to myself and our team at: azuresearch_contact@microsoft.com